neyaarajan/esep-dataprocessing/README.md

 Results will run the commands given in the document and will return what it should (when need to return null, I returned -1)

 If you do not have C++, use Replit and follow these instructions:
+1. Open a Replit account if you don't already have one.
+2. In top-left corner, click create repl.
+3. Choose C++ as the template and create.
+4. Replace main.cpp boilerplate code with the main.cpp code in the Github.
+5. Hit the run button on the top and it should display results.

+Results will run the commands given in the document and will return what it should (when need to return null, I returned -1)

+## Assignment Modification
+I think the way of turning in the assignment should be improved.
+This assignment should follow the same format we used for the React or Automated Testing assignment where boilerplate code was given and we filled it in.
+In this case, we would implement the empty functions and make sure the code in main works.
+It just gives more structure and the student doesn't have to be worried that their code won't run on the grader's end even if it worked for them.